boostorg/gil/CONTRIBUTING.md

 [create a pull request](https://help.github.com/articles/creating-a-pull-request/).

-Your pull request will be automatically built and tests will run on Travis CI and AppVeyor.
+Your pull request will be automatically built and tests will run on Travis CI and AppVeyor (see [README](README.md) for builds status).
 Please, keep an eye on those CI builds and correct any problems detected in your contribution by updating your pull request.

 ### 6. Update your pull request